Lifelong learning - The Jigsaw Approach

 We promote and reinforce these British Values throughout the curriculum and all areas of school life.
 Topics and units of work are used to focus on these values in both Key Stage 1 and Key Stage 2.
 Theme days and assemblies put these values at the heart of our school.
 Visitors into school and class trips enhance teaching, learning and understanding in all of these areas.

 Children's SMSC development is promoted and embedded in our school in a variety of ways.
-All classes take part in PSHE and C lessons.
+All classes take part in PSHE lessons.
 Topics and units of work are used to promote children's understanding in a range of areas, such as healthy lifestyles, money awareness and relationships.
 Themed weeks, for example, Anti-bullying and Understanding our Rights ensure all children have the opportunity to develop understanding of SMSC.
-Circle time, "Worry Monsters" and "Philosophy For Children" give pupils a voice and enable them to share their feelings and concerns in a safe and open environment, whilst developing a mature emotional vocabulary.
+Strategies such as; circle time, class worry monsters and the "Philosophy For Children" approach give pupils a voice and enable them to share their feelings and concerns in a safe and open environment, whilst developing a mature emotional vocabulary.